SVF makes grants in three issue areas: Economic Development, Education, and Emerging Issues. Each is outlined below.

 - Evaluate various engagement methodologies and share lessons learned with other organizations in the field.

 This strategic approach—weaving together programming, organizational capacity building, and enrichment of the entire field—reflects SVF’s commitment to multi-level social change.
 Working through the Emerging Issues Committee provides SVF with much needed flexibility and responsiveness.

-Click here for a list of current and past emerging issues grantees.
+Click here for a list of current emerging issues grantees.